 Is this book realistic?
 No way.
 Is it about 75 pages longer than it needs to be?
 Yup.
 Does it have any shocking twists and turns or anything that blows you away in any way?
 Not really.

 Still, it was a pleasant read and had a sweet message, I think.
-I’m not sure if I would have liked it as much if I were 24, unmarried, and had never had kids.
-I might have found it boring.
+I’m not sure if I would have liked it as much if I were, say, 24 years old and single.
 But since I am married with three kids, it was something I could relate to and gave me some interesting things to think about.